JoeKauf/JoeKauf.github.io/Project3.md

 -   **Grade: In Progress**
 -   **Language(s): C++**
 -   **Source Code Repository:** [Large Map](https://github.com/JoeKauf/csci-315-spring-2022/tree/master/project1)
-    (Please [email me](mailto:example@csustudent.net?subject=GitHub%20Access) to request access.)
+    (Please [email me](mailto:jakaufman@csustudent.net?subject=GitHub%20Access) to request access.)

 ## Project description

 This program is used to find a certain name from a file in an efficient amount of time.
 It takes input of around 50,000 first and last names.
-After this it outputs the time for finding a name's ID or HowMany instances a name's prefix there are.
+After this it outputs the time for finding a name's ID or how many instances a name's prefix there are.

 ## How to compile and run the program